wpilibsuite/frc-docs/source/docs/software/wpilib-tools/wpical/index.rst

 In Visual Studio Code, press :kbd:`Ctrl+Shift+P` and type ``WPILib`` or click the WPILib logo in the top right to launch the WPILib Command Palette.
 Select :guilabel:`Start Tool`, then select :guilabel:`WPIcal`.

-.. warning:: Before using this tool, it is important to understand that this tool is not the end-all-be-all of computer vision accuracy.
-Knowing the exact location of Apriltags on the field is useful, but it isn't the most important factor that goes into consistent precision for localization.
-In order to get accurate localization, good camera placement, proper filtering, and well tuned standard deviations are a necessity, whereas knowing the precise locations of the apriltags is not.
+.. warning:: Before using this tool, it is important to understand that this tool is not a "silver bullet" of computer vision accuracy.
+The primary use case for WPIcal is to help detect and correct for incorrect Apriltag placement.
+While this tool can detect minor errors in precise tag positioning on a competition field, these corrections offer limited benefit and only for teams that have rigorously implemented all other good localization practices.
+With that said, this tool is exceedingly helpful in correcting for minor errors in practice fields, which are generally not within the normal field tolerance.

 Overview
 --------